 Puppies spend a great deal of time playing, chewing and investigating objects.
-All of these normal activities involve puppies using their mouths and their needle-sharp teeth .
+All of these normal activities involve puppies using their mouths and their needle-sharp teeth.
 When puppies play with people, they often bite, chew and mouth on people’s hands, limbs and clothing.
-This kind of behavior may seem cute when your puppy is seven weeks old, but it’s not nearly so endearing when he’s three or four months old-and getting bigger by the day!
+This kind of behavior may seem cute when your eight weeks old, but it’s not nearly so endearing when he’s three or four months old-and getting bigger by the day!

 What to Do About Puppy Mouthing

 It’s important to help your puppy learn to curb his mouthy behavior.
 There are various ways, some better than others, to teach this lesson.
 The ultimate goal is to train your puppy to stop mouthing and biting people altogether.
 However, the first and most important objective is to teach him that people have very sensitive skin, so he must be very gentle when using his mouth.

 Bite inhibition refers to a dogs’s ability to control the force of his mouthing.
 A puppy or dog who hasn’t learned bite inhibition with people doesn’t recognize the sensitivity of human skin, and so he bites too hard, even in play.
 Some behaviorists and trainers believe that a dog who has learned to use his mouth gently when interacting with people will be less likely to bite hard and break skin if he ever bites someone in a situation apart from play-like when he’s afraid or in pain.